asbjornh/tiny-spring/README.md

 npm install tiny-spring
 ```

 This small library helps you interpolate values using [spring dynamics](https://en.wikipedia.org/wiki/Harmonic_oscillator).
-There's no DOM-stuff or framework specifics included so you can use with whatever framework or library you want.
+There's no DOM-stuff or framework specifics included so you can use it with whatever framework or library you want.

 If you're using `React.js`, there is [use-spring-effect](https://www.npmjs.com/package/use-spring-effect) which uses `tiny-spring` internally.